 Within seven business days, unless different time limits are provided in a Clearing House’s request, a Clearing Participant shall provide the Clearing House with a copy of Clearing Participant’s balance sheets, profit and loss accounts, corporate income tax and value added tax returns (stamped by the relevant tax authority to confirm their receipt), or any other documents or information specified in the Clearing House’s request, including for the purposes of Clearing Participant or its clients identification, or for the purposes of compliance by the Clearing House with the requirements of the anti-money laundering and terrorist financing laws of the Russian Federation.
 The Clearing House may suspend transactions or terminate the Agreement should the Clearing Participant fail to provide documents requested by the Clearing House.

-Where the laws of the Russian Federation require that a Clearing Participant, for the purposes of clearing, has to provide documents needed for the Clearing House to perform the role of a currency control agent, including documents governing legal relationships between the Clearing Participant and its clients, or supporting documents for currency control of trades, such documents shall be provided by the Clearing Participant to the Clearing House before the commencement of Instruction execution.
+Where the laws of the Russian Federation require that a Clearing Participant, for the purposes of clearing, has to provide any documents, including documents governing legal relationships between the Clearing Participant and its clients, such documents shall be provided by the Clearing Participant to the Clearing House before the commencement of Instruction execution.
 Documents governing legal relationships between the Clearing Participant and its clients shall be provided by the Clearing Participant before the registration of its client’s bank account details in accordance with Article 23 of these Clearing Rules.

 The list of the documents required to be submitted to the Clearing House for the purposes of currency control is posted on the Clearing House’s Web site.
 A Clearing Participant shall be allowed to submit such documents in electronic format by scanning hard-copy documents or in the form of a Contracts Register in the manner prescribed by the EDI Agreement between the Clearing House and the Clearing Participant.
 If documents are submitted in hard copy, they must be authenticated by the Clearing Participant in the manner prescribed.
 In the absence of any documents required for currency control purposes, the Clearing House may extend the period of time for the execution of an Instruction received from the Clearing Participant or reject such Instruction.